OWASP/owasp-summit-2017/Working-Sessions/Education/visit-Bletchley-Park.md

 status       : review-content
 when-day     : Thu
-organizers   : Johan Peeters (1 extra space in car) participants : Dinis Cruz, Bjoern Kimminich
+organizers   : Johan Peeters (1 extra space in car) participants : Dinis Cruz, Bjoern Kimminich, Steven Wierckx
 ---

 This session takes a step back from current pressing cyber-security concerns and travels back in time to the place where, in a sense, it all began, nearby [Bletchley Park](https://bletchleypark.org.uk/).